rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 Macros, compiler desugarings and `const fn`s expose their bodies to the call site.
-To work around not being able to use unstable things in the standard library's macros, there's the `#[allow_internal_unstable(feature1, feature2)]` attribute that whitelists the given features for usage in stable macros or `const fn`s.
+To work around not being able to use unstable things in the standard library's macros, there's the `#[allow_internal_unstable(feature1, feature2)]` attribute that allows the given features for usage in stable macros or `const fn`s.

 Note that `const fn`s are even more special in this regard.
-You can't just whitelist any feature, the features need an implementation in `qualify_min_const_fn.rs`.
+You can't just allow any feature, the features need an implementation in `qualify_min_const_fn.rs`.
 For example the `const_fn_union` feature gate allows accessing fields of unions inside stable `const fn`s.
 The rules for when it's ok to use such a feature gate are that behavior matches the runtime behavior of